mpmumau/Peabot-Library/README.md

 pins, and multiplex that signal through 16 channels.
 In this case, the robot uses 8 of the controller's pins, 0-7, to control its 8 servos.

-*Note* A 1000mf capacitor is attached to the servo controller as indicated by the manufacturer in order to provide better power to the servos.
+*Note* A 1000mf capacitor should be soldered to PCA-9685 as indicated by the manufacturer in order to provide consistent power to the servos.

 ### RioRand ESO8MA 9G micro servos
-These are the robots source of mechanical movement, allowing for precise rotation of the robot's joints.
+These are the robot's source of mechanical movement, allowing for precise rotation of the robot's joints.
+Any 9g servos may be used, however.

 ### HC-SR04 ultrasonic distance sensor
 In addition to serving as a neato robot face, this sensor detects the distance between itself and any obstructions directly in front of it using ultrasonic echos (like a bat).
+Use of the UDS is optional, and configurable.

 ### MPU-9250 9DOF sensor breakout
 This sensor is able to capture gyroscopic rotation, magnetic bearing and acceleration of the robot.
 In future versions of the robot's software, the robot will be able to use this information to navigate on its own.
+Use of this board is optional, and configurable.

-## Wiring and Pins
+## Example Wiring and Pins

 ![Pibot components](images/wiring.jpg)

-The electronic components of the robot are wired in the following way:
+You may assemble and connect the electronic components of the robot in the following way:

 ### Raspberry Pi GPIO Pins: